-In the event an employee becomes eligible for benefits under the District's long term disability insurance program, the employee will no longer be allowed to use sick/emergency medical leave or accumulated sick/emergency medical leave.
+In the event an employee becomes eligible for benefits under the District's long term disability insurance program, the employee will no longer be allowed to use sick leave or accumulated sick leave.

-Whenever the District deems such verification appropriate, such as when a sick/medical emergency leave extends beyond five (5) days, the employee may be required to furnish the District with a certificate of illness signed by a medical provider verifying the reason for the absence and verifying the employee may safely return to work.
+Whenever the District deems such verification appropriate, generally if leave extends beyond five (5) days, the employee may be required to furnish the District with a certificate of illness signed by a medical provider verifying the reason for the absence and verifying the employee may safely return to work.
 Such certificate should include a statement releasing the employee to return to work and a statement as to whether any limitations or restrictions are placed upon the work which may be performed.
 Nothing in this section shall be interpreted as limiting the District's ability to discipline or discharge employees for excessive absenteeism.
-Please reference the Family Medical Leave Act section for leaves extending beyond 5 days.
+Please reference family medical leave information for leaves extending beyond 5 days.

-When applicable under either Wisconsin or Federal Family and Medical Leave, an employee may elect or the District may require sick/emergency medical leave to run concurrently with the approved Wisconsin and/or Federal leave.
+When applicable under either Wisconsin or Federal Family and Medical Leave, an employee may elect or the District may require sick leave to run concurrently with the approved Wisconsin and/or Federal leave.